The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

-\begin{proposition} \eqref{lv_thm} can be derived from \eqref{thm} by regrading the cyclic operad $A$ as a modular operad $\tilde{A}$. \end{proposition} Since we are working with twisted modular operads and cyclic operads these two contexts, to emphasize their differences, we will use $\mathcal{F}_{O}$ and $\mathcal{F}_{P}$ to denote the complex of sheaves associated with cyclic operads and twisted modular operads, respectively. \begin{proof} By our main theorem \eqref{thm}
+Since we are working with twisted modular operads and cyclic operads these two contexts, to emphasize their differences, we will use $\mathcal{F}_{O}$ and $\mathcal{F}_{P}$ to denote the complex of sheaves defined before associated with cyclic operads and twisted modular operads, respectively. \begin{proof} For a cyclic operad $A$ we regard it as a modular operad $\tilde{A}$ described above, which is also a twisted modular operad with trivial twist.
+By our main theorem \eqref{main theorem}

-Since ${F}(\tilde{A})(g,n)$ is the tensor product of $\mathcal{\tilde{A}}$ over graphs of genus $g$ and half edges $n$, $g$ is the sum of the genus of all the factors.
-As $\tilde{A}$ is only non-zero at genus 0, we get that it is so for ${F}(\tilde{A})$.
-Henceforth we have $F(\tilde{A})(0,n) \cong Cyc(F(\tilde{A}))$.
-Furthermore, we let $M_0$ denote the subset(not a sub-simplicial complex due to contracting loops yields genus 1 graphs) of $M$ corresponding to stable trees, and let $\mathcal{F}_P^{ Cyc(F(\tilde{A}))}$ be the complex of sheaves on $M$ defined firstly on $Y_n$ according to the rule (19) and then be extended by 0 to $\bar{Y_n}$.
-This is the same rule as the one defined for cyclic operads just above, except that now it is in twisted modular operads context rather than cyclic operads.
-Then it is isomorphic to the left hand side of \eqref{thm_2}.
-Formulated mathematically: